ces0157/FacialRec/README.md

 Along side his videos, I went through Google's machine learning crash course: https://developers.google.com/machine-learning/crash-course and read the the infamous "The Hundred-Page Machine Learning Book" by Andriy Burkov.
 All three of these learning materials really went hand-in hand with each other to help me better grasp and understand more of the coding and mathematics behind machine learning.
 I'll admit that I am still super new, and still quite confused on a lot of topics, but I can't wait to learn about them!
 I will be taking a machine learning and evolutionary computing course in my next semester and I couldn't be more excited.

-Working on this project, also gave me a huge appreication behind tools like tensorflow and pytroch.
+Working on this project, also gave me a huge appreication behind tools like tensorflow and pytorch.
 The people who paved the way to make libraries like that are quite remarkable, and I dream that I could make a contribution like that someday.
 I am also currently (as of July 2023) working on building an Nvidia jetbot, and hope to use this notebook on the bot!

 ## Packages for Juptyer Notebook
 The only package required to run the juptyer notebook is this DataSet :